MEET THE BOARD

 Maggie Eisenberger has a Master’s Degree in Tropical Ecology from the Whitney R Harris World Ecology Center at University of Missouri-St. Louis (Her research was on the biotic and abiotic effects of opening a hiking trail in the rainforest.
 She spent 4 months in the Darien Region of Panama and managed the field research station at Cana.)
 She is a wealth of knowledge and enthusiasm and looks forward to hiking, bird-spotting, and adventuring with fellow travelers.
 She led a trip to the BEN in June 2009 and has led trips since 1991 to Belize, Panama, Costa Rica, Honduras, Mexico, the Peruvian Amazon, Ecuador, and the Galapagos.
 She developed Curricula on rainforest education for which she received Eisenhower funding for her first trip to the Amazon.
 She has published rainforest educational activities online and distributed them via Fisher Scientific.
 She has given dozens of talks on rainforest to a wide range of groups, including public and private schools (pre-K-12), senior citizen groups, church youth groups, the St. Louis Audubon Society, conferences for ISACS (Independent Schools Association-Central States), ISSL (Independent Schools-St. Louis), AMS (American Montessori Society), NSTA (National Science Teachers Association), NABT (National Association of Biology Teachers), STOM (Science Teachers of Missouri), the Conservation Forum, and at the Missouri Botanical Garden’s Sustainability Conference.
 She served 6 years on the board of directors of Save The Rainforest and served 18 years on the steering committee of St. Louis Rainforest Advocates.
 She has written many articles for the E-Newsletters of Save the Rainforest and St. Louis Rainforest Advocates.
 She has 30 years teaching experience (pre-K – 12th; except 5th) and is currently a teacher of high school science and math.
 She has received several teaching awards, including the St. Louis Zoo’s Teacher of the Year Award.

-Teresa Crossland – As Monsanto’s Director of Facility Strategies and Global Real Estate, Teresa Crossland leads a team responsible for Monsanto’s Global Workplace and Facility Strategies, Global Real Estate and has worked in North America, China, South America and India.
+Teresa Crossland – As Bayer’s Director of Facility Strategies and Global Real Estate, Teresa Crossland leads a team responsible for Global Workplace and Facility Strategies, Global Real Estate and has worked in North America, China, South America and India.
 Teresa graduated from Washington University with a Masters in Architecture and is a registered Architect in the State of Missouri.
 She also holds a National Council of Architectural Board certificate.
-Since 1998, Teresa has worked for Monsanto and prior was the Assistant Director of Facility Planning at The University of North Carolina at Chapel Hill.
+Since 1998, Teresa has worked for Bayer and prior was the Assistant Director of Facility Planning at The University of North Carolina at Chapel Hill.
 Teresa served as the President of the Creve Coeur Olivette Chamber of Commerce and Chesterfield Development Advisory Council Board Member.
 In 2013, she was recognized as “100 St Louisans You Should Know” by the Small Business Monthly.
-She served on the Chapel Hill Historic District Commission for two terms, a past member of the National Charity League, an active member of the Women’s Leadership Giving at Monsanto and a leadership sponsor for Monsanto’s Encompass Team.
+She served on the Chapel Hill Historic District Commission for two terms, a past member of the National Charity League, an active member of the Women’s Leadership Giving at Bayer and a leadership sponsor for Bayer’s Encompass Team.

 Cara Murphy-Smith developed a passion for nature as a child, stomping through creeks, digging in the dirt, and climbing trees.
 This passion has evolved and taken many forms.
 She found herself obsessively photographing road kill while obtaining her B.A. in studio art, psychology minor, and art therapy certificate at Webster University.
 While working as an art/activity therapist at a psychiatric hospital, she witnessed first-hand the profound effect the outdoors had on mental health.
 When she moved to Austin, Texas, she pursued a career in outdoor education, becoming a Certified Interpretive Guide through the National Association for Interpretation, interning at the Lady Bird Johnson Wildflower Center and teaching families to camp for Texas Parks and Wildlife.
 Her love of Missouri nature pulled her back home where she worked for the Saint Louis Zoo and Missouri Botanical Garden.
 Looking to reach new audiences and grow professionally, Cara founded and currently runs In the Field Outdoor Education with the goal of connecting kids and families in St. Louis to the nature they encounter everyday.